bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 -  A `refund <../devguide/payment_processing.html#issuing-refunds>`__ address (pubkey script) which Bob can pay if he needs to return some or all of Charlie’s satoshis.

-Bob’s server receives the Payment message, verifies the transaction pays the requested amount to the address provided, and then broadcasts the transaction to the `network <../devguide/p2p_network.html>`__.
+Bob’s server receives the Payment message, verifies the transaction pays the requested amount to the address provided, and then broadcasts the transaction to the |network|.
 It also replies to the HTTP POSTed Payment message with a PaymentACK message, which includes an optional memo from Bob’s server thanking Charlie for his patronage and providing other information about the order, such as the expected arrival date.

 Charlie’s wallet sees the PaymentACK and tells Charlie that the payment has been sent.
 The PaymentACK doesn’t mean that Bob has verified Charlie’s payment—see the Verifying Payment subsection below—but it does mean that Charlie can go do something else while the transaction gets confirmed.
 After Bob’s server verifies from the block chain that Charlie’s transaction has been suitably confirmed, it authorizes shipping Charlie’s order.